showmidelo/Dijkstra/readme.md

 ---------------
-we extract the Coordinates of vertices from Google map and put it in a file that shows Quantity of vertices and edges ,the identity of vertices and Coordinates of them, Connection of two vertices. like this:
+we extract the Coordinates of vertices from Google map and put it in a file that shows Quantity of vertices and edges, the identity of vertices and Coordinates of them, Connection of two vertices. like this:

 ```